NuuttiSir/poker-cli/README.md

 ## Why

-I have always been intrigued by poker, playing and watching it on the web So I wanted to try and make my own game to play on because, as a student I don't have the funds to play anytime I want So making this CLI game I get the dopamine hits of playing and not taking a beating on my bank account with all the 72o busts.
+I have always been intrigued by poker, playing and watching it So I wanted to try and make my own game to play on because, as a student I don't have the funds to play anytime I want.
+So making this CLI game I get the dopamine hits of playing and not taking a beating on my bank account with all the 72o busts.
 As well as learning GO and programming principles on the side